SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/Advanced Physical Design using OpenLANE and Sky130PDK.md

 1. Read in the models and tech files
 2. Read extracted spice Netlist
-3. Recognise the behavior of the cells
+3. Recognise the behaviour of the cells
 4. Read the subcircuits
 5. Attach power sources
 6. Apply stimulus to characterization setup